bahrus/trans-render/README.md

 And why does the kingdom not want to empower its subjects to choose for themselves if this is a valid concern?

 Now I **do** think this is a concern to consider.
 The intention here is **not** to provide a formal extension mechanism, as the built-in custom element "is" extension proposal provides (and which Apple tirelessly objects to), but rather a one-time duct tape type solution.
 Whether adding a property to a native element, or to an existing custom element,  to err on the side of caution, the code balks at adding a property, if the property already exists, and in fact throws an error in this circumstance.
-The only way to set such an extension property, thden, is via the api, and the api doesn't pass the property on to the element it is decorating, so I think that would avoid any surprises should a new native property be introduced.
+The only way to set such an extension property, then, is via the api, and the api doesn't pass the property on to the element it is decorating, so I think that would avoid any surprises should a new native property be introduced.

 As far as methods, I think usually "onPropsChange" is sufficient for most purposes.
 There is a check to see if that method already exists, and if so it gets renamed.  onPropsChange is called automatically any time a property is changed, so usually you won't need to know what the actual name is.